newlandsvalley/purescript-school-of-music/README.md

 Back End
 --------

-PSoM melodies are converted (via PSoM's __MEvent__) into a [MIDI Melody](https://github.com/newlandsvalley/purescript-midi-player/blob/master/src/Data/Midi/Player/HybridPerformance.purs).
+A PSoM melody is converted (via PSoM's __MEvent__) into a [MIDI Melody](https://github.com/newlandsvalley/purescript-midi-player/blob/master/src/Data/Midi/Player/HybridPerformance.purs).
 This supports up to 10 channels, each dedicated to a particular MIDI instrument.
-It should then be possible to play the midi using [purescript-polyphonic-soundfonts](https://github.com/newlandsvalley/purescript-polyphonic-soundfonts) although currently the monophonic version is used.
+This is then played using  [purescript-polyphonic-soundfonts](https://github.com/newlandsvalley/purescript-polyphonic-soundfonts) .

 Editor
 ------